-Microsoft really wants you to use Cortana, and by extension their Bing web search service.
-There are vast riches to be made by being a dominant search engine — just ask Google! — and Microsoft really want to increase their share of the market.
+Microsoft wants you to use Cortana, and by extension their Bing web search service.
+There are vast riches to be made by being a dominant search engine — just ask Google! — and Microsoft want to increase their share of the market.
 To that end, Cortana is now aggressively pushed by Windows in the latest feature update to Windows 10, colloquially known as the “Creator’s Update”.
 The installation wizard wants you to turn it on, the upgrade assistant wants you to turn it on, “helpful hints” push you to do the same, and it’s quite easy to turn it on by accident later on.

 Some users may not want everything they type in to their Start menu to be sent to Microsoft’s servers and may prefer the good old days when their Windows PCs managed to perform local-device searches without “enhancing” the search results by adding ads from the Windows Store and Groove Music Store.

 Here is how you revert back to on-device Windows Search and disable Cortana:

 - Open up the Registry Editor by searching for “regedit” in search field at the bottom of the screen.
 This will be the last time you use Cortana before waving her goodbye.

 - Click at the location bar, right underneath the toolbar, type in the following, and press Enter: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows